dannygelman1/Crossword-Maker/README.md

   </tr>
 </table>

-Once you are happy with the puzzle, you can select the Copy Link button and send it to a friend.
+Once you are happy with the puzzle, you can select the `copy link` button and send it to a friend.
 They will have to enter their name and can start playing!

 <img width="500" alt="Screen Shot 2023-05-14 at 5 44 58 PM" src="https://github.com/dannygelman1/Crossword-Maker/assets/45411340/55791003-da78-4db7-b497-60bbcd103d58">

 ## Example of a frog shaped crossword

 ### Making the puzzle shape
-Using all the features listed above, you can create puzzles of any shape!
+Using all the features listed above, you can create puzzles of any shape, like this pixel art frog!

 https://github.com/dannygelman1/Crossword-Maker/assets/45411340/109afb4c-5174-44c3-81b6-a58fe68a11a6